-On June 16, 2017, the jazz vocalist Carrie Wicks sang a lyric that Zack wrote, “So What Do You Do?” at a performance in Duvall, Washington.
+On June 16, 2017, the jazz vocalist Carrie Wicks sang a lyric that Zack coauthored with Carrie, “So What Do You Do?” at a performance in Duvall, Washington.
 She's going to perform the song again at a gig at Match Coffee and Wine on September 15.

 The play Groucho for President, which Zack coauthored with Richard Chiappone, had its first staged reading in the JETFest new play festival at the Jewish Ensemble Theatre in West Bloomfield, Michigan, on June 5, 2017.

-Surrealism and Its American Co-Conspirators.
-Zack read (and sang!) with poet Bill Zavatsky on May 23, 2017, at the Cornelia Street Cafe in Manhattan.
+Surrealism and Its American Co-Conspirators was an event where Zack read (and sang!) with poet Bill Zavatsky on May 23, 2017, at the Cornelia Street Cafe in Manhattan.
 Bill and Zack read poems they translated by French surrealist André Breton, and their own work.
 Bill accompanied Zack on piano for "The Sticky Blues" and sang a number of his own.

 Zack read at Notre Dame de Namur University in Belmont, California, on February 15, 2017, at the beautiful Wiegand Gallery, an 1874 carriage house built from stone quarried right on the campus.